FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/listcost.md

 In cases where the ListUnitPrice is null, the following applies:

-* If the line item is based on other charges (e.g. [ChargeCategory](#chargecategory) is 'Tax'), the ListCost MUST be calculated based on ListCost of the related charges
+* If the charge is calculated based on other charges (e.g. [ChargeCategory](#chargecategory) is 'Tax'), the ListCost MUST be calculated based on the ListCost of the related charges.
-* If the line item is unrelated to other charges (e.g. [ChargeSubcategory](#chargesubcategory) is 'Credit'), the ListCost MUST match the BilledCost.
+* If the charge is unrelated to other charges (e.g. [ChargeSubcategory](#chargesubcategory) is 'Credit'), the ListCost MUST match the BilledCost.

 ## Column ID